Security tiers

 ↓

 1. Putting Tier-2 keys in worker env.
 Worker env is Tier-1 only.
-If OPENAI_API_KEY is needed by a customer's tool, it goes in their Sealed profile, never in the worker process.
+If OPENAI_API_KEY belongs to a customer's tool, it goes in their Identity profile, never in the worker process.

 2. Reading Tier-1 keys from inside the sandbox.
-The sandbox should not need orchestration keys.
-If a CLI agent inside the sandbox needs to make orchestration-style decisions, that's a design smell — orchestration belongs to the Sagewai Agent on host.
+The sandbox shouldn't need orchestration keys.
+If a CLI agent inside the sandbox is making orchestration-style decisions, the workflow shape is wrong — orchestration belongs to the Sagewai Agent on the host.

-3. Logging plaintext secret values. logger.info(f"calling api with {api_key}") is forbidden anywhere in the codebase.
-Audit events log key NAMES; redaction scrubs values from prompts/outputs.
+3. Logging plaintext secret values. logger.info(f"calling api with {api_key}") is forbidden anywhere in your tools.
+Audit events log key NAMES; redaction strips values from prompts and outputs.

 5. Trusting the LLM's "I'll keep it secret".
 Don't ask a model to "be careful with this API key" and then put the key in the prompt.
-Either redact (via the redaction layer) or don't include.
+Either redact (configure a redaction rule) or don't include it.

-6. Using one profile for both Sagewai and customer keys.
-Tier-1 is the operator's own infra config.
-Tier-2 is the customer's identity.
-Mixing these defeats the role separation.
+6. Using one profile for both operator and customer keys.
+Tier 1 is your infra config.
+Tier 2 is the customer's identity.
+Mixing them defeats the role separation.

 Trust assumption summary